Overlord6644/os3m-software-python/README.md

 This project was built on VSCODE using the VENV envirronement for python.

-It was built of the 3.8 Python version.
+It was built on the 3.8 Python version.

 To run the different scripts you will need to: